Wayeet/yeetCrypterBinaries/README.md

 # yeetCrypterBinaries

-Public binaries of the private utility "yeetcrypter" which is an encryption tool, that used keys, keyfiles and keyless encryption depending on personal preference.
+### What is this?

-Yeetcrypter uses a AES-256 bit encryption algorithm to safely encrypt files and keyfiles
+These repository holds the pre-built binaries of the originally private utility "YeetCrypter".
+YeetCrypter has a built in a AES-256 bit algorithm used to safely encrypt files and keys.

-As this is supposed to be a secure encryption tool, the source code will remain private and any new releases will be published in this repository...
+### What are the YeetCrypter Keyfiles?
+Apart from the obvious option to encrypt and decrypt files with a password, YeetCrypter also has the option to generate keyfiles, that can be used to access another file just like in the real world with a key and a door.
+This way you can share you keyfile once and the other one can also decrypt your files without asking for a password or knowing the password you originally used for the key...

+### Why does this repo only hold the binaries and not the code?
+There are generally two ways of securing software...
+Make it public and let everyone work on it or keep it private and profit from the mistery about the architecture.
+The ladder option is currently the one used for YeetCryter as it was never inteded to be public.
+Its just a unitily I made for myself and its now public for anyone to use...